purposeindustries/intellyo-application-design-system/e2e/README.md

 The references, screenshots and the diff pictures (created by the js file) located in the pics folder.

 The structure and the name of the pics are come from the structure of the test javascript file and the name of the test.
-The "this is the test set" describe contains a "I am the name of the test" test.
+For example the "this is the test set" describe contains a "I am the name of the test" test.
 This is stored in the "this-is-the-test-set" folder which contains a "I-am-the-name-of-the-test" folder (and other folders too).
 The pic of the element name generated from the last word of the test name, the time of the creation and the parameters of the the environment.

  An example of a reference:
   - e2e/test/buttons-tests/pics/reference/fef-buttons-tests/should-check-the-button:-yeah-button/yeah-button_reference_pic.png